John Creighton, 1st Earl Erne

 Crom Castle, Lord Erne's ancestral home.
 Built 1832-1838 to Edward Blore designs with monies left in 1st Earl Erne’s will.
 Then rebuilt to same designs by George Suddens following 1841 fire.
 Old Crom Castle (built circa 1611) burnt down in 1764.

 Marriages, children and succession

 Lord Erne married, firstly, Catherine Howard, daughter of the Right Reverend Robert Howard, in 1761.
-After her death in 1775 he married, secondly, Lady Mary Caroline Hervey, daughter of Frederick Hervey, 4th Earl of Bristol, in 1776, although the couple later separated.
-He died in September 1828 and was succeeded in his titles by his eldest son Abraham, who had been declared insane since 1798.
+After her death in 1775 he married, secondly, Lady Mary Caroline Hervey, daughter of The Rt.
+Rev. The 4th Earl of Bristol, Lord Bishop of Derry, in 1776, although the couple later separated.
+He died in September 1828, aged 97, and was succeeded in his titles by his eldest son Abraham, who had been declared insane since 1798.
 His daughter by his second wife, Elizabeth, married the 1st Baron Wharncliffe.